pythonpandas303/PlantDiseaseID/README.md

 Tomato data: <https://www.kaggle.com/datasets/cookiefinder/tomato-disease-multiple-sources><br>

 ### Packages
-This is an all encompassing list including those used for data cleaning, visualizations, and modeling
+This is an all encompassing list including those used for data cleaning, visualizations, and modeling.<br>
 <code>
   os,
   pandas,